zulfikarrosadi/auth-jwt-access-refresh-token/README.md

 # auth-jwt-access-refresh-token

-Token based authentication system using jwt and access and refresh token mechaninsm
+Token based authentication system using jwt with access and refresh token mechaninsm

 Everytime the login or register flow is success, it will produce `req.user` object.
 This object is used to protecting some routes, and it containing `userId` and `sessionId`